de-mux/Moon-Pi-2/README.md

 ## Materials

-So you want to build a moon-a-day calendar!
-You'll need the following:

 - [Raspberry Pi Zero 2 W](https://www.amazon.com/gp/product/B09LH5SBPS) (or
   Raspberry Pi Zero W, though I found the 2 to be more reliable for this application)